 Drape the cover over the pool and secure it using cable and winch and/or winter cover clips

-Add water bags to deck to hold cover in place
+Add water bags to the deck to hold the cover in place

 Keep Pool Cover Clean During Winter